-People thrive by virtue of productive work, and produce by means of their conceptual minds.
 We are the only Earthly species capable of philosophy.
+We thrive by virtue of productive work, and produce by means of our conceptual minds.
 We languish without knowledge, but we are born ignorant, and must learn everything that we are to know.
 The evolutionary purpose of knowledge is action.
 Evolution's purposes often conflict with our own; it metaphorically wants us to reproduce, so it gives us associated instincts, but many people don't give a whit what evolution wants.
 Yet its mechanisms and machinations remain in our psyche, our constant companions.
 All of our ancestors reproduced.
 It's not survival of the fittest; it's reproduction of the thriving.
 Evolution metaphorically wants us to learn useful things, so it gives us curiosity, which makes learning fun, and we end up learning useless things just for fun.
 Curiosity is the instinct for learning.
 Err on the side of curiosity, but temper curiosity with wisdom.
 Learning is a form of productive work, but not all areas of knowledge are equally important.
 The purpose of college is career.
-One important area of knowledge is ethics, the branch of philosophy whose purpose is to identify the fundamental principles one should consider when answering the question "What should I do?"
+One important area of knowledge is ethics, the branch of philosophy whose purpose is to put into words the basic principles to consider when answering the question "What should I do?"
 This question is as permanent as your life, as inevitable as the passage of time.